ebaoss/OSS-GIAN/README.md

-# OSS-GIAN
+### OSS-GIAN
-workshop on FLOSS at GNDU in Feb 2022
+The workshop on FLOSS at GNDU in Feb 2022
+The workshop started on 21st Feb.